 In 7 simple steps, we will show you how to conduct Guerrilla Usability Testing to get the maximum out of it:

-- #1: Come up with a list of tasks
+- Step 1: Come up with a list of tasks

-- #7: Test again, validate, make it a habit
+- Step 7: Test again, validate, and make user tests a habit

 How does guerrilla testing work?

-- You don’t neet to get participants to come to you (which includes travel costs, arrangements, schedules and often cancellations)
+- You don’t need to get test participants to come to you (which includes travel costs, arrangements, schedules, and often cancellations)

-- You don’t need to worry much about recruiting the right participants with their demographics matching your target audience.
+- You don’t need to worry much about recruiting testers in your target audience demographic.

-- Give them a couple of tasks to do,
+- Then give them a couple of tasks to complete.

 - And you’re done.